On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: Background and overview

 \section{Background and overview}

-Given a pair of graphs, the graph matching problem seeks to discover a correspondence between the vertex sets of the graphs that minimizes a measure of graph dissimilarity; see, for example, \cite{conte2004thirty,foggia2014graph,gmrev} for surveys of the recent graph matching literature.
+Given a pair of graphs, the graph matching problem seeks to discover a correspondence between the vertex sets of the graphs that minimizes a measure of graph dissimilarity; see, for example, \citet{conte2004thirty,foggia2014graph,gmrev} for surveys of the recent graph matching literature.
 This problem of optimally aligning a pair of graphs is practically useful, theoretically challenging, and computationally difficult.
-Practically, graph matching methods have been successfully used for aligning protein interaction networks \cite{zaslavskiy2009global,netal}, uncovering bilateral brain structure \cite{pedigo2022bisected}, image alignment in computer vision \cite{zhou2012factorized,pose,sun2020survey}, and de-anonymizing social networks \cite{chiasserini2018anonymizing,patsolic2017vertex}, to name a few applications.
-Theoretically, there is a growing literature devoted to uncovering sharp information-theoretic thresholds for graph matchability (i.e., when can graph matching algorithms uncover a latent correspondence across the vertex sets of the graph pair in the presence of noise); see, for example, \cite{Gross2013PGM,JMLR:v15:lyzinski14a,lyzinski2016information,cullina2016improved,cullina2017exact,wu2021settling,detection, FISHKIND2019295, fishkind2021phantom}).
-Computationally, when the graphs are allowed to be weighted, directed and loopy, the graph matching problem is equivalent to the NP-hard quadratic assignment problem.
-Even the simpler graph isomorphism problem---determining if two graphs are isomorphic---is NP-intermediate (see \cite{babai2016graph} for the remarkable proof of the quasipolynomial time complexity of the problem).
-This combination of utility and complexity has led to a huge number of approximate graph matching algorithms in the literature; see, for example, \cite{VogConLyzPodKraHarFisVogPri2015,klau2009new,final,regal,Gross2011OPAN,isorankn,netalign,fast,kergm}.
+Practically, graph matching methods have been successfully used for aligning protein interaction networks \citet{zaslavskiy2009global,netal}, uncovering bilateral brain structure \citet{pedigo2022bisected}, image alignment in computer vision \citet{zhou2012factorized,pose,sun2020survey}, and de-anonymizing social networks \citet{chiasserini2018anonymizing,patsolic2017vertex}, to name a few applications.
+Theoretically, there is a growing literature devoted to uncovering sharp information-theoretic thresholds for graph matchability (i.e., when can graph matching algorithms uncover a latent correspondence across the vertex sets of the graph pair in the presence of noise); see, for example, \citet{Gross2013PGM,JMLR:v15:lyzinski14a,cullina2016improved,cullina2017exact,wu2021settling,detection, FISHKIND2019295, fishkind2021phantom}.
+While much of the matchability work is situated in the setting of Erd\H os-R\'enyi graphs, analogous matchability results have been derived in the stochastic blockmodel setting \citet{lyzinski2016information,shirani2018matching}; of note in the stochastic blockmodel setting, there is a fascinating interplay between matchability and community recovery in multiple correlated blockmodel graphs, see \citet{racz1,racz2021correlated}.
+In parallel to this work on theoretic matchability, there is a branch of work in the literature focused on developing efficient algorithms for matching graphs with theoretical guarantees of asymptotically perfect recovery in the Erd\H os-R\'enyi setting (see, for example, \citet{otter,Grampa,profile}), and the stochastic blockmodel setting (see, for example, \citet{racz2}).